30 November: Born in Dublin, the son of Anglo-Irish parents. His father dies a few months before JS is born.

 Guardians appointed to care for JS's affairs.

-JS dies on October 19.
+19 October: JS dies.
 The following is Yeats's poetic version (a very free translation) of the Latin epitaph which JS composed for himself:

 Savage indignation there